JcaPetri/Apollo-System-MySql/README.md

 					DateCreated			--> The DateCreated is the record creation datetime UTC.
 					DateTimeStamp		--> The DateTimeStamp is the datetime UTC of the last modification.
 					TableHistory		-->	The TableHistory contain then change history of each column.
+			Tips:
+				The ScopeIDn + BusinessUnitIDn + TableIDn combination can be the Kafka/rabbitMq topic.

 		SysBaseElementComments_Tbl
 			Contains one or more descriptions/comments/details/explains of each record of the diccionary.
 			It has a defined language, an order when there is more than one description, a type of text format (mimetype), a status and the date of the last update.